FundedNext review: The best value alternative to FTMO, with a real regulatory context to understand

 FundedNext is the strongest value-focused alternative to FTMO for Australian prop traders in 2026.
 The combination of lower challenge fees, higher profit split ceiling, broad platform support, and very large positive review base makes it a legitimate first choice for cost-conscious traders who have demonstrated edge on their own capital.

 The caveats matter.
 FundedNext does not have FTMO's decade-plus track record, its public payout ledger is less transparent than FTMO's, and the UAE regulatory context gives you less recourse than an ASIC-backed product would.
-For a USD 100 to 500 challenge fee this is acceptable.
-For larger commitments, the track record gap with FTMO is worth weighing.

-How much does a FundedNext challenge cost?
+Start a FundedNext challenge